 In addition to her criminal trial practice, Zoraida helps clients deal with the consequences of criminal charges and convictions.
-She has helped clients seal arrests, dismissed charges, and convictions, making these inaccessible by the public, including many prospective employers.
-Zoraida also represents people seeking to challenge criminal convictions (particularly where there are immigration consequences involved), people who have been accused of violating the terms of their probation, and clients who seek early termination of probationary terms.University Discipline
+She helps clients seal and expunge records of arrests, dismissed charges, and convictions, making these inaccessible by the public, including many prospective employers.
+Zoraida also represents people seeking to challenge serious criminal convictions (particularly where there are immigration consequences involved), people who have been accused of violating the terms of their probation, and clients who seek early termination of probationary terms.University Discipline

-Zoraida represents students accused of academic and sexual misconduct on college campuses.
-Although these proceedings are not court cases, the potential consequences for college students, e.g., expulsion, can be devastating and long lasting.
-Sexual misconduct, or Title IX, cases require careful analysis because of the possible criminal implications.
+Zoraida represents students accused of academic and sexual misconduct on college campuses, and students who have experienced harassment or discrimination in their education environments.
+Although these proceedings are not court cases, the potential consequences for college students, for example, suspension or expulsion, can be devastating and long lasting.
+For students accused of sexual misconduct, these Title IX cases require careful analysis because of the possible criminal implications.
 Zoraida uses her criminal defense experience to develop a strategy, present innovative factual and legal theories, and protect her clients in case of criminal prosecution.

-Academic misconduct cases can also have similarly life-changing consequences, which is why Zoraida approaches these cases with the same seriousness and thoroughness.
-In one case, she represented a law student who had been expelled for cheating on an exam.
+Academic misconduct cases can also have similarly life-changing consequences, which is why Zoraida approaches these cases with the same seriousness and thoroughness as her criminal cases.
+Recently, she obtained favorable results for clients at different college campuses facing accusations of serious misconduct on college campuses, which allowed them to continue their studies without a blemish on their academic records.
+In another case, she represented a law student who had been expelled for cheating on an exam.
 She and a team of other firm lawyers presented an innovative legal theory that resulted in the student returning to law school and graduating.Employment Law and Other Civil Disputes

 Zoraida’s civil practice includes litigation and counseling of employees who come to her when their livelihoods are at stake.
-Her clients have included employees facing gender and race discrimination, and retaliation, and she also helps people struggling with a workplace that subjects them to sexual harassment, discrimination, or are otherwise being deprived of their right to a discrimination-free work environment.
+Her clients have included employees facing gender and race discrimination, and retaliation, and she also helps people struggling with a workplace that subjects them to sexual harassment, discrimination, or other unfair and illegal employment practices.

-Some of these representations have led her to litigate at the Massachusetts Commission Against Discrimination (“MCAD”), while others have led to settlement negotiations, including through mediation.
+Zoraida works to resolve her client’s cases as early as possible to achieve the results the clients want, and often successfully negotiates settlements or mediates disputes between her clients and their employers.
+When early resolution is not possible, Zoraida litigates cases at the Massachusetts Commission Against Discrimination (“MCAD”), and in court.
 Recently, she helped negotiate a six-figure monetary settlement for a woman who worked in a male-dominated department in a state agency and who had, for years, struggled with discriminatory practices involving her pay, job duties, promotions, and discipline, and who was eventually terminated because of her vocal opposition to these practices.

-Zoraida’s clients have also included those involved in other civil disputes, such as personal injury suits and family law matters.
+Zoraida also represents clients in other types of civil disputes and litigates those cases in state or federal court.
 She has helped clients secure successful settlements that appropriately compensated them for their injuries and medical expenses resulting from automobile and other accidents.Prior Experience

 Prior to joining Zalkind Duncan & Bernstein LLP, Zoraida worked with the Innocence Project of Minnesota (IPMN).
 With IPMN, she worked with a coalition of prosecutors, defense attorneys, state crime labs, and the trial courts in conducting a comprehensive review of state homicide and criminal sexual conduct convictions from 1981 to 1999 to determine whether any innocent defendants could be exonerated through current DNA testing technology.
-Before joining IPMN, Zoraida clerked for the Honorable Julian Abele Cook, Jr. in the Eastern District of Michigan.
-While in law school, Zoraida represented children and parents in the child welfare system as part of the Child Advocacy Law Clinic as well as low-income clients in family law matters at Essex-Newark Legal Services in Newark, New Jersey.
-Zoraida received the Dean’s Public Interest Fellowship to work at the Texas Civil Rights Project, where she helped Texas residents vindicate their federal and state civil rights.
+Before joining IPMN, Zoraida clerked for the Honorable Julian Abele Cook, Jr. in the U.S. District Court for the Eastern District of Michigan.
+At the University of Michigan Law School, Zoraida represented children and parents in the child welfare system as part of the Child Advocacy Law Clinic as well as low-income clients in family law matters at Essex-Newark Legal Services in Newark, New Jersey.
+Zoraida received the University of Michigan Law School’s Dean’s Public Interest Fellowship to work at the Texas Civil Rights Project, where she helped Texas residents vindicate their federal and state civil rights.